-The Policy covers allowable users, uses, restrictions on use, privacy and confidentiality, security, and retention/disposition of records.
+The policy covers allowable users, uses, restrictions on use, privacy and confidentiality, security, and retention/disposition of records.

-UC Davis policy
+UC Davis Policy

 The use of electronic communications resources is limited by restrictions that apply to all university property and by constraints necessary for the reliable operation of electronic communications systems and services.
 The university reserves the right to deny use of its electronic communications services when necessary to satisfy these restrictions and constraints.

-The policy is modeled after the UC Policy and covers allowable users, uses, restrictions on use.
+The policy (PDF) is modeled after the UC Policy and covers allowable users, uses, restrictions on use.
 It references a number of related policies on such issues as copyright, commercial activities, and telecommunications services.

-UC Davis Health System policy
+UC Davis Health System Policy